A General Divergence Modeling Strategy for Salient Object Detection: Related Work

-\textbf{Uniqueness of our solution:} Different from the existing point estimation based salient object detection networks \cite{F3Net_aaai20,CVPR2020_LDF} which produce deterministic saliency maps, our method aims to generate diverse predictions representing human diverse perception towards the same scene.
-Although the existing generative model based saliency prediction networks \cite{jing2020uc} can produce stochastic predictions, those methods can mainly highlight the labeling noise, and are moderately effective in modeling predictive distribution, because the posterior of the latent variable $z$ only depends on the single ground truth after majority voting.
-Build upon the newly released saliency dataset with multiple annotations \cite{jing2021_complementary} for each input image, we introduce a general \enquote{divergence modeling} strategy based on \enquote{random sampling}, where only the randomly selected annotation can participate into model updating, leading to reliable uncertainty map representing the \enquote{subjective nature} of saliency.
+\textbf{Uniqueness of our solution:} Different from the existing point estimation based salient object detection networks \cite{F3Net_aaai20,CVPR2020_LDF} which produce deterministic saliency maps, our method aims to generate diverse predictions representing human diverse perceptions towards the same scene.
+Although the existing generative model based saliency prediction networks such as \cite{jing2020uc} can produce stochastic predictions, those methods can mainly highlight the labeling noise, and are moderately effective in modeling predictive distribution, because the posterior of the latent variable $z$ only depends on the single ground truth after majority voting.
+Building upon the newly released saliency dataset with multiple annotations \cite{jing2021_complementary} for each input image, we present a general \enquote{divergence modeling} strategy based on \enquote{random sampling}, where only the randomly selected annotation can participate into model updating, leading to reliable \enquote{object-level} uncertainty map (see Fig.~\ref{fig:uncertainty_map_comparison}) representing the \enquote{subjective nature} of saliency.